reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 The LLM validation process effectively ensures the reliability of AI-generated insights, essential for integrating these novel metrics with traditional engagement KPIs.
 Each step of this process contributes to refining the AI model, ensuring that the AI-derived metrics are both meaningful and actionable in the context of video content analysis.

-* However, we find that not using any knowledge documents and RAG technics yields the best output results.
+* However, we found that not using any knowledge documents and RAG technics yields the best output results, so we chose not to utilize them.

 ## Insights Demonstration